William Cowper (Archdeacon of Cumberland): Late life

-The new church of St Philip was sufficiently complete to be consecrated in March 1856, much to Cowper's joy.
-He died on 6 July 1858.
-He was married three times and was survived by four sons and two daughters.
-Two of his sons, Sir Charles Cowper and William Macquarie Cowper, are noticed separately.

-Cowper was devoted to his work.
-He several times refused to become a magistrate because he considered the duties incompatible with his clerical life.

 The burden of Cowper's clerical and official duties took their toll.
 In 1812 he had suffered from some form of rheumatic fever, probably contracted in the gaols, and his slow recovery marked the beginning of a life of constant ill health.
 Reports of this ill health were made in 1818 and 1829 by William Grant Broughton, Marsden and Darling, but it was not until February 1842 that the formation of cataracts on both eyes compelled him to take leave and return to England for treatment.
 The loss in 1831 of his second wife, mother of William Macquarie Cowper, had also told on him.
 On 1 March 1836 he had married Harriette Swaine, to whom were born two further children.
 The address of farewell and appreciation presented to him on his departure from Sydney by his parishioners and the citizens of Sydney revealed the esteem in which he was held, and the gift that went with it paid all the expenses of his journey to England.
 The treatment of his eyes seems to have been entirely successful and he was able to return to his duties.
 While in England he received a Lambeth D.D.
 In 1848 Bishop Broughton collated him to the archdeaconry of Cumberland.